Traffic signal phasing: Left turns

 Selecting a left turn phasing is subject to the consideration of the following factors: Turning and opposing through volumes, number of opposing through lanes, speed of opposing traffic, sight distance, and accident history.

 Right turns

-Right turns, or left turns for right-hand traffic countries, are commonly handled through a permitted basis, mostly via shared lanes.
+Right turns, or left turns for left-hand traffic countries, are commonly handled through a permitted basis, mostly via shared lanes.
 However, protected right-turn phases are used when pedestrian volumes are so high that right turns on green are significantly blocked.

 Pedestrians

 A phase diagram with a pedestrian exclusive phase as its third phase, when only pedestrians are allowed to cross.

 Concurrent phasing where pedestrians and vehicles cross the same street together.

 Pedestrians are normally assigned to two types of signal phasing: